 An FCEV stores fuel in a tank similar to a traditional internal combustion engine, but rather than the fuel being petrol or diesel, it is pressurised hydrogen.
 Electricity is then generated via an electrochemical reaction which drives the electric motors, with the only byproduct of the reaction being water, meaning that they are zero emission vehicles.

 The main advantage of a fuel cell over a battery electric vehicle is that a fuel cell can be refilled with hydrogen in a matter of minutes via a fuel pump, similar to filling up a vehicle with petrol.
 A hydrogen FCEV also has a superior range up to three times greater than a BEV.
 These two advantages can make a compelling argument for hydrogen fuel cells to play a large role in the future of vehicles in the UK and around the world.

 The other advantage that hydrogen fuel has over batteries is its lower specific energy density, with 1kg of stored hydrogen having up to 236 times more energy capacity than 1kg of lithium ion batteries.
 This becomes more important when longer journeys are required without a significant increase in weight.
 This advantage may see applications of hydrogen fuel cells venture to the skies, where the power to weight ratio and specific energy density of the fuel or energy source becomes more vital.

-Some experts believe that battery electric cars are only a short term solution to a green transport network and that hydrogen fuel cells are a more likely option for a long term solution.
+Some experts believe that battery electric cars are only a short term solution to a fossil fuel free transport network and that hydrogen fuel cells are a more likely option for a long term solution.
 However, FCEVs do have a number of limitations which need to be addressed before they can become commercially viable and considered a solution.